MicrosoftDocs/entra-docs/docs/identity-platform/reference-entra-id-wam-api.md

 # Microsoft Entra ID Windows Account Manager (WAM) API Reference

-The Microsoft Entra ID WAM API documentation provides detailed information about the available APIs, their respective parameters, and additional notes for clarification, serving as a valuable resource for developers aiming to apply the capabilities of these APIs.
-The following parameters can be utilized with MSAL on a Windows platform, facilitating the development of Windows applications that integrate seamlessly with users signing in through Microsoft Entra ID or Microsoft accounts.
+The Microsoft Entra ID Windows Account Manager (WAM) is a set of APIs that enable developers to integrate their Windows applications with Microsoft Entra ID or Microsoft (MSA) accounts.
+The WAM API provides a range of parameters that can be used to customize the authentication process and enhance the user experience.

 ## Microsoft Entra ID WAM API Reference

+The following parameters can be utilized with MSAL on a Windows platform, facilitating the development of Windows applications that integrate seamlessly with users signing in through Microsoft Entra ID or Microsoft (MSA) accounts.

 | Parameter | Value | Notes |
 | --------- | ----- | ----- |